 This one is a Fiskbo 12" x 16" frame from Ikea for $3.49.
 It also has a plastic cover, and comes in a lot of fun colors.

 Depending on the size of your frame, you may need a yard of felt (36") or 1/2 a yard (18").
-It is around $7 a yard for craft felt (and goes up from there if you want a wool blend).
+It is around $8 a yard for craft felt (and goes up from there if you want a wool blend).
 Craft felt can be found on the bolt at Joann's or Beverly's, maybe even Walmart.
+Here is one you can order on Amazon.
 You can choose a neutral background like black or you can have it be light blue to represent a sky, ocean, etc.

 2. Take out the cardboard and glass/plastic.
 You will use the plastic next if your frame came with it.
 If it came with glass, use the frame backing and get rid of the glass.